wqking/accessorpp/readme.md

 - **Powerful**
     - Support arbitrary data type as property or data binding.
+    - Support various kinds of getter and setter, such as data pointer, member data pointer, member function, lambda function, etc.
     - Support event dispatching on changing data.
     - Configurable using policies.
 - **Robust**